Living God’s Word, Sharing God’s Love. Open Hearts, Open Mind, Open Doors

 Our Wesleyan Heritage

-Wesley and the early Methodists were particularly concerned about inviting people to experience God’s grace and to grow in their knowledge and love of God through disciplined Christian living.
-They placed primary emphasis on Christian living, on putting faith and love into action.
+Wesley and the early Methodists placed emphasis on inviting people to experience God’s grace while growing in their knowledge and love of God through disciplined Christian living.
+They placed primary emphasis on Christian living by putting faith and love into action.
 This emphasis on what Wesley referred to as “practical divinity” has continued to be a hallmark of United Methodism today.

 Faith and Good Works

 United Methodists insist that faith and good works belong together.
-What we believe must be confirmed by what we do.
-Personal salvation must be expressed in ministry and mission in the world.
+Our beliefs must be confirmed by our actions.
+We encourage everyone to live out their personal salvation through ministry and mission in the world.
 We believe that Christian doctrine and Christian ethics are inseparable, that faith should inspire service.
 The integration of personal piety and social holiness has been a hallmark of our tradition.
 We affirm the biblical precept that “faith by itself, if it has no works, is dead” (James 2:17).

 Mission and Service

-Because of what God has done for us, we offer our lives back to God through a life of service.
+Because of what God has done for us, we offer our lives back to God through a life of service (Romans 12:1-2).
 As disciples, we become active participants in God’s activity in the world through mission and service.
-Love of God is always linked to love of neighbor and to a passionate commitment to seeking justice and renewal in the world.
+Love of God is always linked to love of neighbor (Matthew 22:37-39) and to a passionate commitment to seeking justice and renewal in the world.

 Nurture and Mission of the Church